SkightTeam/BW.Invoice/Readme.md

 ## Development Instruction
 ### Work from Source Code
 1. To clone source code from github: git clone https://github.com/SkightTeam/BW.Invoice.git
+2. To open the Invoice.sln in Visual Studio 2017 or later
-2. To set Inovice.UI as start up project if it is not yet.
+3. To set Inovice.UI as start up project if it is not yet.
-3. To complie and run from local and then follow the application guide.
+4. To complie and run from local and then follow the application guide.

 ### Naming Convention
 This project used a different naming convention than "standard" C#